otrv4/otrv4/otrv4.md

 For OTRv4, the above KCI vulnerability is undesirable.
 For this reason, the protocol design includes 'forging keys', which should be generated and implemented.
-To use them, both DAKEs can be altered to include this long-term forging keys for all participants.
-In the case of non-interactive conversations, for example, Bob distributes these keys on his Client Profile.
-Alice, after retriving the Prekey Ensemble, extracts the 'OTRv4 public Ed448 forging key' (`F_b`) and uses to compute `sigma = RSig(H_a, sk_ha, {F_b, Ha, Y}, t)`.
+To use them, both DAKEs are altered to include these long-term forging keys for all participants.
+In the case of the non-interactive DAKE, for example, Bob distributes these keys on his Client Profile.
+Alice, after retrieving the Prekey Ensemble, extracts the 'OTRv4 public Ed448 forging key' (`F_b`) and uses to compute `sigma = RSig(H_a, sk_ha, {F_b, Ha, Y}, t)`.

 This transformation changes all long-term public keys in the protocol that are